mb-BCA/SiReNetA_Tutorials/README.md

 ![Stimulus-Response Diagram](#)

-Analogously, *SRNA* aims at investigating the properties of a network by applying a stimulus in one node and observing how the rest of the nodes respond, as illustrated in Fig. 1B.
+Analogously, *SRNA* investigates the properties of a network by applying a stimulus in one node and observing how the rest of the nodes respond, as illustrated in Fig. 1B.
 In our case, the dynamical propagation model of choice resembles the "material" of which the brick is made of, since it is this model which determines how the stimulus propagates.
 Unlike in the case of the brick, in *RSNA* canonical propagation model is repleceable, thus allowing to investigate the properties of a network "made of different materials."

-##### References and Citation

-- G. Zamora-López and M. Gilson "*[An integrative dynamical perspective for graph theory and the analysis of complex networks](#)*" Chaos, (*in press*).
-[Preprint](https://doi.org/10.48550/arXiv.2307.02449).

 ### Working pipeline in Stimulus-Response Network Analysis